MuonColliderSoft/ProductionConfig/README.md

 For samples using the same configuration, please commit a link (indicated as '->' in the example above) the new folder to the existing one containing the same configuration (git allows to commit links!).

 For samples only modifying small parts of the configuration, you can commit links (indicated as '->' in the example above) for all the unchanged files of the configuration you started from.

+Please use the `README.md` file to include a longer description of the setup/settings and any relevant note that is useful for reproducing the sample (e.g. for event generation it could include a recipe for sample production, generator version, etc..)